 I’ve mentioned before our need as a husband or wife to search our hearts.
 To see if there is any way in which we have hardened our hearts to God, or to our spouse.
 This is important for any marriage, whether we think it’s healthy or not.

 Because if your heart is starting to harden to God or to your spouse, your marriage is in trouble, or very soon will be.

-But what happens when our spouse’s heart is starting to harden?
-Or has already hardened?
+But what happens if our spouse’s heart has hardened against us?
 What do we do?

 It’s a hard issue to deal with.
 And there are only two such cases that are specifically dealt with in scripture.
 One is in the case where our partner is involved in adultery.
 And not only involved in adultery, but is completely unrepentant.
 Jesus specifically says in the Matthew passage, that divorcing that person and marrying another would not be considered adultery in the eyes of God.
 Probably, because in the eyes of God, the other person has hardened their heart to the point that the bond has been completely broken.
 Your partner has become “one” with another.
 The same can be said if you have been divorced, and your ex-partner has since remarried.
 In these cases, you are no longer bound to that person.

 How about a one-time affair that your partner has repented of?
 That is less clear.
 Trust broken at that level is difficult to restore.
 Not impossible, but very difficult.
 That said, if your partner has repented, I do believe that it is God’s will that you stay with your spouse.
 It won’t be easy.
 And you’ll definitely need the support of others on top of the grace of God.
 It will take time, probably much time to restore the trust.
 But it can be done.
 And if your heart and the heart of your spouse is softened to Him, He can bring healing to your heart and to your marriage.

 The apostle Paul brings up another situation in I Corinthian 7.
 Namely, abandonment.
 He says if your spouse is a non-believer, and they choose to walk away from you, you are not bound to stay married to that person.